 Amblyopia (am-blee-OH-pee-a) is also known as "lazy eye" or “lazy vision.”
-The vision in the amblyopic eye is weaker than the vision in the "good eye,” and cannot be corrected with glasses.
+The vision in the amblyopic eye is weaker than the vision in the "good eye.”
+There are many causes of amblyopia.
+They include misalignments, cataracts and unequal focus power between the eyes.
 In amblyopia, the pathway that carries the vision from the eye to the brain does not fully develop, and the brain ignores signals sent from the weaker eye.
 Although your child's eyes may look normal, he or she may still have “lazy eye.”
 The best way amblyopia can be found is with a complete eye exam.

-Amblyopia is treated by covering the “good eye” with a patch for several hours a day.
+Children often need glasses to treat amblyopia.
+They also might need surgery to correct the problem causing the amblyopia.
+Amblyopia is also treated by covering the “good eye” with a patch for several hours a day.
 This will make the “lazy eye” start working.
 The patch must be worn while the child is awake.
 The earlier treatment is started, the better the visual outcome will be.

 It is hard to tell how long your child will need to wear an eye patch.
 For most children, the treatment takes several months to a year.
 Usually, the doctor will slowly decrease the number of hours the patch is worn until the vision stops changing.